thomascarreau/NSEoS/README.md

 * `gs_ocrust`, to calculate the ground state of the outer crust for a given nuclear mass table.

 * `bayes`, for the Bayesian inference of neutron star observables.
-See [Carreau, Thomas, Francesca Gulminelli, and Jérôme Margueron.
+For published results, see [Carreau, Thomas, Francesca Gulminelli, and Jérôme Margueron.
 "Bayesian analysis of the crust-core transition with a compressible liquid-drop model."
 The European Physical Journal A 55.10 (2019): 188](https://link.springer.com/article/10.1140/epja/i2019-12884-1) and [Carreau, Thomas, Francesca Gulminelli, and Jérôme Margueron.
 "General predictions for the neutron star crustal moment of inertia."
-Physical Review C 100.5 (2019): 055803](https://journals.aps.org/prc/abstract/10.1103/PhysRevC.100.055803) for published results.
+Physical Review C 100.5 (2019): 055803](https://journals.aps.org/prc/abstract/10.1103/PhysRevC.100.055803).

 * `crust_crystallization`, to calculate the crust composition and the equation of state at the crystallization temperature for a given nuclear model.
-See [Carreau, T., et al. "Crystallization of the inner crust of a neutron star and the influence of shell effects."
-Astronomy & Astrophysics 635 (2020): A84](https://www.aanda.org/articles/aa/full_html/2020/08/aa38347-20/aa38347-20.html) for published results.
+For published results, see [Carreau, T., et al. "Crystallization of the inner crust of a neutron star and the influence of shell effects."
+Astronomy & Astrophysics 635 (2020): A84](https://www.aanda.org/articles/aa/full_html/2020/08/aa38347-20/aa38347-20.html).

-* `mcp_icrust`, for the multicomponent Coulomb plasma calculation in the free neutron regime with a perturbative implementation of the nuclear statistical equilibrium for a given nuclear model.
-See [Carreau, T., A. F. Fantina, and F. Gulminelli.
+* `mcp_icrust`, to calculate the composition of the the multicomponent Coulomb plasma in the free neutron regime with a perturbative implementation of the nuclear statistical equilibrium for a given nuclear model at a given temperature.
+For published results, see [Carreau, T., A. F. Fantina, and F. Gulminelli.
 "Inner crust of a neutron star at the point of crystallization in a multicomponent approach."
-Astronomy & Astrophysics 640 (2020): A77.](https://www.aanda.org/articles/aa/abs/2020/08/aa38347-20/aa38347-20.html) for published results.
+Astronomy & Astrophysics 640 (2020): A77](https://www.aanda.org/articles/aa/abs/2020/08/aa38347-20/aa38347-20.html).

 Feel free to write new apps using the functions of the library and to contact thomascarreau@protonmail.com if you wish to contribute.